MG Software.

 At MG Software we use Vitest for unit and integration tests due to its blazing-fast execution and seamless Vite integration.
 For end-to-end testing we choose Playwright for its reliable cross-browser support and auto-wait functionality.
 Combined with Testing Library for component tests, we cover all test levels with modern, fast tooling.

 Automated testing is a fundamental part of professional software development.
-The right testing framework saves your team hours of manual testing and prevents regression bugs.
-In 2026 the range of testing tools is broader than ever — from blazing-fast unit test runners to comprehensive end-to-end testing frameworks.
+Without good tests you discover bugs only when users report them, which costs trust and leads to expensive hotfixes.
+The right testing framework saves your team hours of manual testing, prevents regression bugs, and gives developers the confidence to refactor quickly.
+In 2026 the range is broader than ever: blazing-fast unit test runners like Vitest that provide feedback within milliseconds, reliable end-to-end frameworks like Playwright that cover multiple browsers, and component testing libraries that write tests from the user perspective.
+The choice depends on your tech stack, CI/CD pipeline, and team experience.
 In this guide we compare the six most popular testing frameworks based on speed, features, community support, and integration capabilities.
-We help you make the right choice for your tech stack.
+We tested each framework in our own projects and measured execution time, CI integration ease, and the time developers needed to become productive.

 How do we evaluate these tools?